St. George Campus

 Built to house the Mississauga Academy of Medicine, the Terrence Donnelly Health Sciences Complex (HSC) spans 64,000 square feet over four floors and is fully accessible.
 The building features state of the art lecture theatres and tutorial rooms that are fully equipped with video conferencing technology to allow for seamless transmission of content between UTM and the St. George Campus.
 Other features include a newly renovated anatomy lab and an interactive student lounge and terrace which overlooks campus.

 Student Life – Beyond Academics

-Every year we welcome 259 Canadian students and up to 10 international students into our program.
+Every year we welcome 259 Canadian students and we welcome international students into our program.
 Our student community is diverse in its composition, with a wide-range of academic experiences and cultural backgrounds.
 Our students bond quickly as they live and study in an inclusive and motivating environment.